 Collins: The lack of clean sheets has frustrated me - but we deserved one today

-Brentford defender Nathan Collins admitted he is delighted to finally get the Bees’ first clean sheet of the season after a resilient performance on Saturday.
+Brentford defender Nathan Collins admitted he was delighted to finally get the Bees’ first clean sheet of the season after a resilient performance on Saturday.

 “It was tough, it wasn’t easy, the boys dug in,” he stated.